Webador/SlmMail/docs/Mandrill.md

 Mandrill
 ========

-This transport layer forms the coupling between Zend\Mail and the Email Service Provider [Mandrill](http://mandrill.com).
+This transport layer forms the coupling between Laminas\Mail and the Email Service Provider [Mandrill](http://mandrill.com).
 The transport is a drop-in component and can be used to send email messages.

 Mandrill supports To, Cc and Bcc recipients, but you can also hide the recipients using your Mandrill preferences ([learn here how to do it](http://help.mandrill.com/entries/21751312-Can-I-send-to-more-than-one-recipient-at-a-time-)),